EchoStatements/echostatements.github.io/_posts/2025-07-09-Faster-Siamese-Network-Training-And-Inference.md

 <img src="images/faster_training.png" alt="Faster inference effect on training" width="600" style="display: block; margin: 0 auto;">
 </div>

+Here, we see a speed-up of 37.5%, suggesting that this optimisation affects not just the forward pass through the model but also offers a benefit of similar magnitude during the backward pass during training.

 ## Optimisation 2: Data Efficient Training